-As with any knife, regular use of your kitchen utility knife will inevitably lead to a dull blade, while other factors like the cutting surface you use and how you care for your knives can determine how quickly that happens.
+As with any knife, regular use of your utility knife will inevitably lead to a dull blade, while other factors like the type of cutting surface you use and how you care for your knives can determine how quickly that happens.
 This is why choosing the best cutting board, following the rules of kitchen knife safety, and properly caring for your knives is important for prolonging that sharp edge.

-Another sharpening option is a whetstone, which is an abrasive block that can sharpen the edge of the knife by repetitively moving the blade back and forth against the coarse surface.
+Another sharpening option is a whetstone, which is an abrasive block that can sharpen the edge of the knife by repetitively moving the edge of the blade back and forth against the coarse surface.
 The stone needs to be soaked in water prior to use and continually moistened during the sharpening process.

-Get All of the Essentials: The F.N.
-Sharp 6-Knife Set
+Get All of the F.N.
+Sharp Essentials: The 6-Knife Set & Magnetic Knife Block